adequate-soup/File-Extension-Description-MIME-Reference/README.md

 # MIME-Description-Reference-
 An incomplete reference of file extensions to their correlated MIME content types and descriptions.

 Data in this file is in JSON format.
-Each entry looks something like this:
+Each entry in mime.final.json looks something like this:

 ".ext" : { "descriptions" : ["A description of file content", "A redundant description"], "mimes" : ["file/content", "file/alternate"] }